Alessandrob99/AP_Project/README.md

 </p>

 ### Token Balance
-As said before, in order to use this route it's not necessary for the user's credit to be greater than 0.
+As said before, in order to use this route it's not necessary for the user's token credit to be greater than 0.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/24567662/218709668-117ba391-bc23-48a2-bc1b-b2fb756f91d3.PNG" />
 </p>